If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 See, this is why server preservation is important.

-While this game's online features were once accessible, they are (as of the Nintendo eShop's closure on March 28, 2023) no longer officially supported and online-exclusive features may be documented as now-unseen content.
+While this game/console's online features were once accessible, they are (as of March 28, 2023) no longer officially supported and online-exclusive features may be documented as now-unseen content.

 Rusty's Real Deal Baseball is a downloadable free-to-play 3DS eShop title notable for featuring the ability to haggle with Rusty over the price of various minigames (though only down to a specific amount; still gotta fork out real money, after all).
 With the Nintendo eShop shut down, the rest of the minigames are no longer purchasable without any modifications.